Classic British children's novel by E. Nesbit, first published in 1905.

-- Brainy Brunette: Bobbie.
+- Brainy Brunette:

-- Call Back: Bobbie finds out about her father by seeing a headline in the newspaper.
+- Call-Back: Bobbie finds out about her father by seeing a headline in the newspaper.
 This gets twisted around at the end where everyone tells her the good news they read in the paper but she doesn't find out until her father arrives.

-- Chekhov's Gunman: The children sort of invoke this as the old gentleman they only know by waving is asked for help several times and turns out to be quite important to the plot later on.
+- Chekhov's Gunman: The children invoke this as the old gentleman they only know by waving is asked for help several times and turns out to be quite important to the plot later on.

 - The City vs. the Country: Subverted.
 While Plot B is there, the children don't dislike the countryside at all and, aside from a couple of instances of worrying about money, they enjoy living there.
 It's implied they get to go home to London in the end.

-- Clear My Name: For the father
+- Clear My Name: For the father.

 - Contrived Coincidence: The old gentleman the children wave to on the train just happens to turn out to be Jim's grandfather.
 Phyllis lampshades this.